hzqmwne/nanolsap/README.md

 ----------
 cost_matrix : array
     The cost matrix of the bipartite graph.
+    It should be 2-D ArrayLike object, with nr rows and nc cols.

 maximize : bool (default: False)
     Calculates a maximum weight matching if true.